-VegVan Farm will support the community from the ground up
+VegVan Farm will support the community from the ground up20 July 2022

 There’s been a lot of talk about pivoting to survive for businesses during and after Covid19, but what about when you’re ready to start a new business and have to divert the idea before you’ve even begun?
 This was the challenge faced by Terri-Jayne Mowle, whose nutritious street food business idea has grown into VegVan Community Farm and is getting ready to welcome its first students this September.